twitu/genome-assembly/README.md

 |   | 3 | 3 | 3 | 3 | 3  | |

 ### 2.1 Finding extension
+The algorithm for finding extensions exploits the total ordering of _mmers_.
+A _kmer_ can only be extended with _kmers_ having _mmer_ having score less than its own.

 ## Export a file